Brooklyn, cup by cup394 shops37 neighborhoods

 All connoisseur shopsCoffee after dark.
 The doors that stay open when the borough mostly does not.

-All late shopsWhere can you take the three-hour call without guilt?
+All friend shopsWhere can you take the three-hour call without guilt?
 Outlets, WiFi, and a table that wants you to stay.

 The full imposition